 It’s funny, only after our trip did I start reading about this cool side of Budapest.
 Many people describe it as one of the most exciting cities in Europe.

-Spend a few days there and you’ll know exactly what they mean.
+Visit Budapest and you’ll know exactly what they mean.

-GUIDE TABLE OF CONTENTS
+TRAVEL GUIDE TABLE OF CONTENTS

 BUDAPEST AT A GLANCE